 Onam is synonymous to shopping.
 Market is flooded with huge discounts tags on every thing- clothes, jewellery, home decor and utilities and vehicles.

-New clothes on Thiruvonam – Onakkodi.
 People prefer to prepare themselves in traditional Kerala dresses: Kasavu Saree and Mundu on this day.
 Onam coincides with the wedding season and purchasing gold is inevitable.
+You can buy traditional dresses online from amazon website or any other online website if not able to go to nearby shops.

 Some of the best known Kerala dances are performed on the occasion of Onam.
 Most remarkable of them all are Kathakali, Kaikottikali and Thumbi Thullal.